-The tests mentioned above were carried out in closed ovens such as those used in the factory.
-Laboratory studies were carried out with comparable equipment (Poupinel dry ovens).
+In workshops or manufacturing plants, such heat treatments can be considered in existing furnaces.
+For stores, on the other hand, there is no ready-to-use device to date that allows the instruments to be fully heated.
 Some heating devices that project hot air may appear to be an attractive solution, but they present a risk of blowing potentially infectious particles via the generated air flow.
 These types of solutions should therefore only be used if you have the ability to control the air that will be blown in.